 Oklahoma finished the regular season in 5th spot with a 44-28 record, facing Westbrook, Harden and the Houston Rockets in the first round.
 After losing the first two games, Paul willed the Thunder back to even the series 2-2.
 The teams traded wins, setting up a game seven against their former stars.

 The Thunder missed a shot in the dying seconds that would have won them the series, going down 4-3 to the Rockets and being eliminated from the playoffs.
 With the team still unsure whether to continue contending or embrace a rebuild, Billy Donovan’s contract as head coach wasn’t extended.

-If you are a fan of the Oklahoma City Thunder, then you know that the only thing that matters right now is how they are expected to perform in the 2020 / 2021 season.
-Do the Oklahoma City Thunder have the star power to make it all the way to the playoffs and finals in 2021?
+If you are a fan of the Oklahoma City Thunder, then you know that the only thing that matters right now is how they are expected to perform in the 2022-23 season.
+Do the Oklahoma City Thunder have the star power to make it all the way to the playoffs and win The Finals in 2023?

 Still got some burning questions about the Oklahoma City Thunder?
 Well, we have answered some of the most common questions people have, hopefully you will find the answer you are looking for below!

 The Oklahoma City Thunder play their home games at the Chesapeake Energy Arena.